On all of them you can reference external scripts by adding a

 Then in your browser go to

-If you don't specify a path then http-server will server the current folder.
+If you don't specify a path then http-server will serve the current folder.

 Most browser have extensive developer tools built in.